 During the next six months, I thought about resuming my walk.
 On February 1 of the following year, Phase 2 of my journey began.
 I knew a little more about what to expect.
 My son Adam graciously agreed to provide me with a month of car support.
 During that time we would stay in motels together; he would drop me off in the morning and pick me up in the afternoon after I’d completed a day of walking.
 This worked fine, until it didn’t—a week after we began, I developed severe blisters on my left foot; the skin split, my foot became painful and swollen.
 After receiving medical care in Mesa, Arizona, I decided to abort the walk yet again.
 I drove Adam to the Phoenix airport and then drove myself home to Oakland.
 I saw a podiatrist the next day; he told me I needed to rest my foot and let it heal.

 After spending time on the Jersey shore, my friend drove me to Newark Airport where I flew to San Francisco, non-stop, on United.
 I was met at the top of the airport escalator by my wife, Sharon, and several friends.
 It was an incredible and welcome surprise!
 We returned to Oakland on BART, and I began recovering and reacclimating to “normal” life.

 During my journey, many friends, family members, and strangers followed my progress on Instagram: @jazztonight or friended me on Facebook: Robert Schoen.
 All the posts, from Day 1 to Day 170, may be read in order by clicking here.

-Below are the answers to questions people ask most about this journey.
+Here are the answers to the most Frequently Asked Questions people ask about my journey.

 - Why did you want to walk across the United States?